balajraj/tag_query/README.md

 mvn test
 ```

 The input files for the test are found in src/test/resources directory.
-The project assumed mvn is installed in the system trying to run the tests.
+The project assumes mvn is installed in the system trying to run the tests.